YMGoh/GettingandCleaningData/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

+#The following instructions were created by YMGoh to facilitate peer review

+##Steps to get generate tidydataset and Code Book

+Open the R script run_analysis.r using a text editor.
+Point the the setwd function call to the working directory where these the R script file is located.
+Run the R script run_analysis.r.
+Outputs produced are as follows
+Tidy dataset file DatasetHAR.txt (tab-delimited text) Codebook file codebook.md (Markdown)